Updated on by

 Great care needs to be taken with the unit’s connectors because they are made of plastic and can break

-After extensive research and careful review of the hundreds of types of pressure washers, our editor’s choice is the Sun Joe SPX3000 2030 PSI 1.76 GPM Electric Pressure Washer.
+After extensive research and careful review of the hundreds of types of pressure washers, my top choice is the Sun Joe SPX3000.
 It is an ideal modestly priced power washer for the typical homeowner.
 It comes with five spray tips to fit any job, The energy efficient motor easily generates 2030 PSI/1.76 GPM